NitroAir

 Health Impact:

-• Penetrates deep into lungs
+• Penetrates deep into the lungs

-• Can enter bloodstream
+• Can enter the bloodstream

-• Causes respiratory and cardiac problems
+• Causes respiratory and cardiovascular problems

 • Increases risk of asthma and chronic diseases